codemariner/tconf/README.md

   password: ${DB_PASSWORD}
 ```

-This is *also* optional. _tconf_ natively supports configuration mapping following a path naming convention. (you can set *any* configuration value using an environment variable).
-Only do this style of mapping if you need to refer to some specifically named environment variable to your config.
+This is also optional. _tconf_ natively supports [configuration mapping](./DOC.md#environment-variable-mapping) following a path naming convention. (you can set *any* configuration value using an environment variable).
+Use interpolation variables in your config only if you need to map from some specifically named variable that doesn't match your config.
 The file name doesn't matter, and it doesn't have to only contain interpolation variables.

 ### 4. load your configuration